All Products

 Document Center

-The maximum capacity of an Extreme NAS file system is the value that you specified for the Capacity parameter when you create the file system.
+The maximum capacity of an Extreme NAS file system is the capacity that you specified when you created the file system.
 If the storage of the Extreme NAS file system is full, data cannot be written to the file system.
 To prevent service interruptions caused by data write failures, we recommend that you increase the capacity of your Extreme NAS file system before the storage is full.
-This topic describes how to scale up an Extreme NAS file system in the Apsara File Storage NAS (NAS) console.
+This topic describes how to scale up an Extreme NAS file system in the File Storage NAS (NAS) console.

 Prerequisites